Polymarket/polymarket-subgraph/README.md

 docker tag graph-node graphprotocol/graph-node:latest
 ```

 Note: you likely will have to increase your Docker daemon memory capacity.
-In Docker desktop you can find this setting under Preferences > Resources > Advanced.
+In Docker desktop you can find this setting under Settings > Resources > Advanced.

 ## Contracts